ayaka-notes/texlive-full/README.md

 When you use this image in sharelatex, you may find that the sync tex is extremely slow.

 See: https://github.com/overleaf/overleaf/issues/1150, just disable http 2.0.

+## Problem 03: Re-Compile Error with Official Texlive Image
+If you use texlive official image on docker hub `texlive/texlive`, you may find that when you re-compile a project, it will report error.
+However, in our image, this problem is fixed.
+Becase we use latest ubuntu base image and install all dependencies from ubuntu official repo.

 ## Other Tech Reminder
 While build texlive image(before 2019), you may need to pay attention to the following problems: